 Joseph was born shortly after the second wave, during a period of time (late 1820,30s, and 40s) was known as the “flush times”.
 In addition to the arrival of new people, Mississippi saw the arrival of capital, thanks to its fertile soil and cotton potential.
 As one man observed in Mississippi in 1836, “credit is plenty, and he who has no money can do as much business as he who has,” nearly anyone able to procure even a small piece of land could indulge the belief that he was on the road to success.

 Over the next 15 years, Joseph and Cynthia would welcome 6 sons (James, Sebourn, Jackson, Malcolm, Samuel, and Ezekiel) and 3 daughters (Sarah, Mildred and Catherine) into their family and settle into life on their farm outside Augusta, Mississippi.
-In 1850, they lived Joseph lived next to his father Benjamin, and brother Michael.
+In 1850, Joseph lived next to his father Benjamin, and brother Michael.
 Things must have been looking up because the value of their farm increases from the 1850 census to the 1860 census.

 The Augusta they lived near is no longer.
 The city of Augusta was settled on the Leaf River, which was a main mode of transportation during the early years of settlement.
 It was founded in 1812 and was once the seat of Perry County.
 However, in the early 1900s (long after this Odom chapter was finished), the arrival of a railway 2 miles south established the city of New Augusta and eventually “Old Augusta” was abandoned and later returned to woodlands.

 While Mississippi as a whole was thriving, Perry and Wayne Counties, were not as fortunate as the rest of the state.
 While times were good, there were hardships.
 This area that would later give birth to Hattiesburg, only saw about 14 new people per year between 1820 and 1860.
 Historian James Fickle explains the challenges: